zkLinkProtocol/zklink-intent-url/docs/develop.md

     <img src="./img/real-time-example.png" width="300">
   </div>

 - **MagicLink binds to on-chain transactions**.
-After creating the magicLink, it may not become active immediately and you need to initiate one or more transactions to the smart contract before you can create an active magicLink.
-For example, with a red packet contract, you need to deposit a red packet asset into the contract before the magicLink can become active.
+After creating the magicLink, it may not become active immediately and you need to initiate one or more transactions on-chain before you can create an active magicLink.
+For example, with a red packet contract, you need to deposit a red packet asset into the contract before the Magic Link can become active.
 This way, users can claim the red envelope created through your Magic Link.

   The `onMagicLinkCreated` provides this capability.
 It returns `TransactionInfo[]`.
 Its signature is the same as `generateTransaction`, but it is an on-chain transaction executed immediately after the Magic Link is created.